PONG// pong.com v3.0OPERATIONAL

 Connection Health Grade

-Get an A-F grade for your Ting connection based on speed, latency, bufferbloat, and stability.
+Get an A to F grade for your Ting connection based on speed, latency, bufferbloat, and stability.
 Know exactly where you stand.

 Real-World Experience Scores